jfdoyle3/testrepo/README.md

-# testrepo
+# Test Git

-test new setups of git on machines.
+Simple files to test git if the machine is connected.